 - Project estimated cost is $204 million total.

-- Funding sources are Oregon Department of Transportation Investment Act and federal SAFETEA-LU (Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users) earmark funds.
+- Funding sources are the Oregon Department of Transportation Investment Act III and federal SAFETEA-LU (Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users) earmark funds.

-- Remove the work bridge and construction materials stored in the Whilamut Natural Area.
+- Remove the work bridge by the end of 2013.